 Lake stage is in the Beneficial Use Sub-Band.
-Tributary conditions are dry.
-The LORS2008 release guidance suggests no releases to the Caloosahatchee River Estuary or the St. Lucie Estuary unless the SFWMD Governing Board recommends otherwise.
+Tributary conditions are Dry.
+The LORS2008 release guidance suggests no releases to the Caloosahatchee River Estuary or the St. Lucie Estuary.

 Figure ES-1.
 Basins, water control structures and salinity monitoring sites in the St. Lucie Estuary.